Birdwatching: Monitoring

-Birdwatchers may take part in censuses of bird populations and migratory patterns which are sometimes specific to individual species.
+Birders may take part in censuses of bird populations and migratory patterns which are sometimes specific to individual species.
 These birdwatchers may also count all birds in a given area, as in the Christmas Bird Count, or follow carefully designed study protocols.
 This kind of citizen science can assist in identifying environmental threats to the well-being of birds or, conversely, in assessing outcomes of environmental management initiatives intended to ensure the survival of at-risk species or to encourage the breeding of species for aesthetic or ecological reasons.

 This more scientific side of the hobby is an aspect of ornithology, coordinated in the UK by the British Trust for Ornithology.
 The Cornell Lab of Ornithology hosts many citizen-science projects to track the number and distribution of bird species across North America.
 These surveys help scientists note major changes from year to year which may occur as a result of climate change, disease, predation, and other factors.